JakeFDev/Restaurant-Delivery-Service/README.md

 ## Installation/Download

-> Clone the repository with git or download from the GitHub page: https://github.com/JakeFDev/SuperSecretChallenge#supersecretchallenge
+> Clone the repository with git or download from the GitHub page

 ## Running in a simulator
 > Open the project in Android Studio, click the run button, and select a device to run the application on.